Tacoma, Washington: Hooverville

 At the intersection of Dock Street EXD and East D Street in the train yard, a shanty town became the solution to the growing scar of the depression.
 Tacoma's Hooverville grew in 1924 as the homeless community settled on the waterfront.
-In 1927, Tacoma's Hooverville was coined "Hollywood" due to the type of crimes at the camp.
 The population boomed in November 1930 through early 1931 as families from the neighboring McKinley and Hilltop areas were evicted.

 Collecting scraps of metal and wood from local lumber stores and recycling centers, families began building shanties (shacks) for shelter.
 By 1934, alcoholism and suicide were a common event in the Hooverville that eventually led to its nickname of "Hollywood on the Tide Flats", because of the Hollywood-style crimes and events taking place in the camp.

 In 1935, Tacoma received national attention when George Weyerhaeuser, the nine-year-old son of prominent lumber industry executive J.P.
 Weyerhaeuser, was kidnapped while walking home from school.
 FBI agents from Portland handled the case, in which a ransom of $200,000 secured the release of the victim.
 Four persons were apprehended and convicted; the last to be released was paroled from McNeil Island in 1963.
 George Weyerhaeuser went on to become chairman of the board of the Weyerhaeuser Company.

 In 1940, after eviction notices failed, the police department attempted to burn down Hooverville.
 In 1956, the last occupant of "Hollywood" was evicted and the police used fire to level the grounds and make room for industrial growth.